 Icelandic folk music, live and direct

-Most of our planned public performances for 2020 have been cancelled.
-The rest are subject to cancellation as Covid-19 unfolds in coming months.
+Most of our planned public performances for 2020 were cancelled and the rest are subject to re-organisation as Covid-19 continues to unfold over the coming months.

 5th - 8th November